Design. Analyze. Optimize.

 "Spare part inventories are necessities in keeping equipment in operating condition.
 The design of a spare part inventory is risk management by nature.
 It is a multi-phase task to meet the associated economical and technical requirements.
 A typical target is to optimize the size of the stock by balancing the costs against the stock-out risk.
 This paper is a brief presentation of an effort toward a broad-based methodology.
 Our model can be characterized as a simulation-calculation scheme that connects organically inventory design, process redundancy, maintenance policy, spare part reliability & demand, and shortage & cost accounting.
 The multitude of variables and concepts in our model enables a vast number of interpretations.
 Since the sub-models imitate the reality in time order, the model is easy to extend when new knowledge or new features need to be taken into account.
 The corresponding and still developing software extends continuously the applicability.
 At present, a tool for the optimization of selected cost combinations has been implemented."

-Modeling and analysis of causes and consequences of failures
+Modeling and Analysis of Causes and Consequences of Failures

-Virtanen S, Ph.D., Tampere University of Technology
+Virtanen S, Hagmark P-E, Penttinen J-P, Tampere University of Technology

 Annual Reliability and Maintainability Symposium (RAMS)